hylu-dev/hylu-blog/content/projects/volumetric-fog-of-war/index.md

 ## Building the URP Post-Processing Pass

 To get volumetric fog working, we need two things: **scene depth data** and the **camera view matrix**.
 Post processes are screen space and don't have world space data so we need to generate that data ourselves.

+> This is using Unity 6's new render graph api which honestly gave me a bit of a hard time with limited resources because it's so new.
+Luckily the sample code that Unity provides helps a lot especially with setting up basic blitting.

 1. **Enable Depth Texture** in your URP asset settings.
 2. **Reconstruct World Positions** in the shader: